TheAcharya/MarkerData-Website/docs/faq.md

 ## What is the behaviour when Markers are located within Compound, Multicam and Synchronise Clips?

-**Marker Data** will ignore all Markers that are not part of the main active timeline.
-This is by design.
-For example, Compound Clips can have an umpteen number of nested Compound Clips with each Compound clip.
-It would get complicated trying to parse the Markers within each nested Compound Clips.
+**Marker Data** is intentionally configured to disregard any markers outside the primary active timeline.
+This deliberate choice is particularly pertinent in scenarios involving Compound Clips, where the potential for numerous nested structures exists.
+Parsing markers within each nested Compound Clip could introduce undue complexity.

-If a user want so extract the markers from within the Compound Clip, that user would just double-click the particular Compound Clip and export its timeline.
-Any markers nested within that Compound Clip of the timeline would be ignored by the **Marker Data**.
+Should a user wish to extract markers from within a Compound Clip, a straightforward approach involves double-clicking the specific Compound Clip and exporting its associated timeline.
+In doing so, any markers nested within that particular Compound Clip's timeline will be excluded from consideration by **Marker Data**.

 ## Does Marker Data replaces FCPXImageExporter?

-Yes & No. Both **Marker Data** and **FCPXImageExporter** utilise different approach in solving a similar problem. **FCPXImageExporter** only extracts still images from source clips based on Makers. **FCPXImageExporter** completely ignores any post effects and titles applied to the timeline and individual clips.
-By contrast, Marker Data utilises both the output of the rendered timeline, and its accompanying FCPXML to derive all thumbnails (Stills or GIFs) and `.json` to create a complete Data Set.
+Indeed, there are distinctions between the methodologies employed by **Marker Data** and **FCPXImageExporter** in addressing analogous challenges. **FCPXImageExporter** singularly focuses on the extraction of static images from source clips delineated by markers.
+This process, however, intentionally overlooks any post-effects and titles applied at both the timeline and individual clip levels.

+In contrast, **Marker Data** adopts a comprehensive strategy by harnessing the output of the rendered timeline, alongside its associated FCPXML, to generate thumbnails encompassing both stills and GIFs.
+Additionally, the utilisation of a `.json` format contributes to the creation of an all-encompassing data set.

 Comparison matrix between **Marker Data** and **FCPXImageExporter.**